olympiawojcik/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach() and .map() are two array methods that execute a provided function once for each element in an array.
+The biggest difference between them is that .forEach() returns undefined while .map() creates and returns a new array with the results.
+Since .map() is returning an array, it requires a return statement or else it will fail.

 2. What is the difference between a function and a method?

+A function in Javascript is a set of instructuions that perform a task.
+A method is a function bound to an object and stored as an object property.
+In order to be used, it must be called on an object like such: myObj.myMethod().

 3. What is closure?

+A closure is a combination of a function and the environment within which that function was declared.
+When a function is declared, variables and functions inside of that functional scope have the ability to reach OUTWARDS to the outer/enclosing function's variables.

 4. Describe the four rules of the 'this' keyword.

+The 'this' keyword is simply a pointer to an object, allowing us to reference an object without having to refer to it's name.
+In order to figure out what object 'this' is pointing to, we need to understand its execution context, or the environment where our function is being called/invoked.
+There are 4 rules to understanding the binding of 'this':

+1) Window/Global Object Binding - When a function is declared in the global scope, the value of 'this' is the global object (window in the browser, global/console in node)

+2) Implicit/Automatic Binding- When a method is invoked by a preceding dot, 'this' points to the object on the left of the dot.

+3) New Binding- When we build new objects using constructor functions, 'this' refers to the specific *instance* of the object that's created and returned by the constructor function.

+4) Explicit Binding- When we write methods that can be used on different object's, we can explicity define what 'this' points to using Javascript's call or apply method.

 5. Why do we need super() in an extended class?

+super() is used to access and call functions on an object's parents - it's what gives us access to our parent's methods.

 ## Project Set up